Tue.Mar 12, 2024

 Anthropology News

-This piece was selected as a winner of the AAA’s AnthroDay Student Unessay Competition in the middle school division.
+This piece was selected as a runner-up of the AAA’s AnthroDay Student Unessay Competition in the high school division.
 This year’s unessay competition focused on the topic of Technology and how it has impacted human life or society.
 Students were encouraged to think creatively about the topic and respond to the prompt in a format they see fit.
 Acknowledgements to the committee: Carla Guerron Montero (University of Delaware) and Andrea Kim Neighbors (Blue Star Families).

 article thumbnail